MicrosoftDocs/visualstudio-docs/docs/ide/step-6-add-a-subtraction-problem.md

 ### To continue or review

--   To go to the next tutorial step, see [Step 7: Add Multiplication and Division Problems](../ide/step-7-add-multiplication-and-division-problems.md).
+-   To go to the next tutorial step, see [Step 7: Add multiplication and division problems](../ide/step-7-add-multiplication-and-division-problems.md).

--   To return to the previous tutorial step, see [Step 5: Add Enter Event Handlers for the NumericUpDown Controls](../ide/step-5-add-enter-event-handlers-for-the-numericupdown-controls.md).
+-   To return to the previous tutorial step, see [Step 5: Add Enter event handlers for the NumericUpDown controls](../ide/step-5-add-enter-event-handlers-for-the-numericupdown-controls.md).